 More Than a Consumer

-The concept behind this photoshoot was to express the dangers of consumerism and how we are constantly buying products to fill an unfillable void.
-I see consumerism as a placebo, one that we fall for over and over again, chasing a high that we cannot satisfy.
+The concept behind this photoshoot was to express the dangers of consumerism and how we all are constantly buying products to fill an unfillable void.
+I see consumerism as a drug, one that we fall for over and over again, chasing a high that we cannot satisfy.
 The plastic mask symbolizes how fake I felt when buying products, clothes, makeup, etc. to seem more attractive and appealing to others rather than myself.

 Model: Taylor Moncrieff

 Helix issue 05